aleksanderbl29/ansible4homelab/README.md

 ## Credits

 I have drawn a lot of inspiration from Jeff Geerling's work with ansible.
 I also use his book to learn ansible while moving my manual deployment to ansible.

+The deployment of [HyperHDR](https://github.com/awawa-dev/HyperHDR) is adapted from [ztnel's work](https://github.com/ztnel/ambilight).
+I am very thankful for them as their work made it very easy for me to do.